• Skip to primary navigation

 Cookie Ingredients

-• Flour – I’m using white self-raising flour (self-rising) in these cookies You could substitute this with gluten-free flour for a slightly crunchier cookie.
+• Flour – I’m using white self-raising flour (self-rising) in these cookies.
+You could substitute this with gluten-free flour for a slightly crunchier cookie.

 A Step-by-Step Guide to Making Easy Ginger Cookies